JakubKocerha/milestonep1-my-arctic-life/readme.md

     2. Validation - the direct input of [style.css](https://github.com/JakubKocerha/milestonep1-my-arctic-life/blob/master/assets/css/style.css) with [(Jigsaw) validator direct input](https://jigsaw.w3.org/css-validator/#validate_by_input)
         * No error found

+### Testing User Stories from User Experience (UX) Section
+#### First Time visitor Goals
+- As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the life of the presented person.
+    * The user's main focus is to attain easy orientation with a minimum of textual content.
+The main heading My Arctic life and Leave the city behind subheading subconsciously connects with the dramatic background photo of the Arctic landscape before dusk and clear navigation links.
+The site brings a carousel slideshow with the first photo of the person the site is related to.
+    * The navigation menu meaningfully leads the user from reasoning _Why Arctic?_ over factual personal events and lifestyle _Life_ to the page offering the connection with the site's related person in _Join me!_ by a special project requiring filling the form with name, email, level of experience with the outdoor life and personal motivation to join in.
+- As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+    * The easy and intuitive navigation menu includes _back to top_ button bringing the user to the top of the current page.
+It was chosen for the devices with less than 576px and excludes the main page with the content having no need of the _back to top_ button.
+The button comfortably fits the thumb of a right hand when being at the bottom of the page.
+- As a First Time Visitor, I want to find out more about the person living, to me, in the very unconventional and foreign environment with which I don't have any experience.
+I also want to locate his social media links to see his followings on social media to determine how authentic the site's content is.
+    * The user has the possibility to enter the site's main person social media links to Youtube, Facebook, or Twitter and get better informed throughout the videos, photos, and stories.
+    * The Font Awsome links are situated at the bottom of every page.

+#### Returning Visitor Goals
+- As a returning visitor, I want to be able to follow the life events of the person.
+    * The page owner is supposed to maintain the user's attention throughout the regular addition and updates of the site's content and/or related them to social media links.
+- As a returning visitor, I want to have easy contact with the person.
+    * The social media linked from the site might be the way of the public everyday contact.
+However,  the users are led to communicate through the form to join the project.
+The following communication will be via email.
+ #### Frequent User Goals
+- As a Frequent User, I want to check any newly added photos and videos.
+    * Majority of the new content will be added on social media like Youtube with the site link to My Arctic Life to allow new participants to join the project.

 ### Google Developer Tools Lighthouse
 Report from [PageSpeedInsight](https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Fjakubkocerha.github.io%2Fmilestonep1-my-arctic-life%2Findex.html).